Kovee98/selectal/README.md

 npm install selectal
 ```

-or manually download the files you need from the github.
+or manually download the files you need from github.

 ## Usage
 In the javascript files where you need it: